 With the assistance of remarkable minister Yi Yin, Tang overthrew the Xia Dynasty (2070 BC — 1600 BC) through war, as the first person that rebelled against a king and replaced a huge empire by force in Chinese history.

 Their excellent diplomatic strategies and military skills not only brought a brand new dynasty but also indicated that nothing is permanent, which is an important ideology in Chinese culture.

 Noble Lord Tang and His Expanding Tribe

-A noble named Xie contributed significantly assisting Yu the Great to defeat the huge flood.
+A noble named Xie contributed significantly to assisting Yu the Great to defeat the huge flood.

 After everything had settled, Yu the Great established Xia Dynasty and subinfeuded a state named Shang to Xie.

 Centuries later, the current King Jie of the Xia Dynasty was a luxurious tyrant, who gradually lost loyalty and support from many of his vassal states.

 Tang, on the contrary, was quite respectful and ambitious.
 He migrated capital city, encouraged agriculture and economy, and implemented a series of good policies to recruit talented people to serve in his state.

 Meanwhile, he married a highborn girl from another strong tribe named Youshen and built a solid alliance with them.